astronomer/docs/software_versioned_docs/version-0.34/kubepodoperator.md

 description: Run the KubernetesPodOperator on Astronomer Software.
 ---

-The [KubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html) is one of the most customizable Apache Airflow operators.
+The [KubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html) is one of the most customizable Apache Airflow® operators.
 A task using the KubernetesPodOperator runs in a dedicated, isolated Kubernetes Pod that terminates after the task completes.
 To learn more about the benefits and usage of the KubernetesPodOperator, see the [KubernetesPodOperator Learn guide](https://docs.astronomer.io/learn/kubepod-operator).

 This guide explains how to complete specific goals using the KubernetesPodOperator on Astronomer Software.